zubairabid001/zubairabid001/README.md

 - Grow in the tech industry

 ## Connect with me
-- LinkedIn: (add your link here)
+- LinkedIn: www.linkedin.com/in/zubairabid001

 <!--
 **zubairabid001/zubairabid001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get yo

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...